 The New Testament is a manual of love.

 There are no exhortations to worldly violence.
 No inspiration to global conquest or domination.
-Its message regarding violence is not only different from that of the Koran--it is the exact opposite.
+Its message regarding violence is not only different from that of the Qur'an--it is the exact opposite.
 Jesus Christ’s own words in two different places in the New Testament will forever inspire Christians…

 Matthew 5:44: “Love your enemies and pray for those who persecute you.”